607ch00/jagex-launcher-ubuntu/README.md

 From [this example](https://raw.githubusercontent.com/TormStorm/jagex-launcher-linux/main/resources/runescape.sh) we see the list of environment variables used in the [runescape.sh](./runescape.sh) script.

-Examining the [lutris config file](https://github.com/TormStorm/jagex-launcher-linux/blob/main/resources/jagexlauncher.yml) we see how to trick the Jagex Launcher how to call the shell script.
+Examining the [lutris config file](https://github.com/TormStorm/jagex-launcher-linux/blob/main/resources/jagexlauncher.yml) we see how to trick the Jagex Launcher with how to call the shell script.

 ## Disclaimer